bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 > eighteen n's, fifteen o's, two p's, one q, seven r's, twenty-five s's, twenty
 > two t's, four u's, four v's, nine w's, two x's, four y's, and one z.

-A self-referential pangram.
-Coming up with any old self-referential pangram isn't hard (although this ersatz pangram's quotient of glyphs wants six), but one that accurately describes itself in this detail is tricky.
+A self-descriptive sentence ike this is called an *autogram*.
+Coming up with any old self-referential pangram isn't hard (although this ersatz pangram's quotient of glyphs wants six), but a pangrammatic autogram is very tricky.
 Try inventing such a sentence from scratch naïvely, and this is how far you get:

 > This sentence contains two a's, one b, three c's, one d,